 Before advancement to candidacy the student must constitute a dissertation committee consisting of two faculty members from the department and an outside faculty member from another department.

-The dissertation prospectus is due at the end of that semester.
-It should consist of ca. fifteen pages and outline plans for the dissertation.
-The prospectus may alternatively consist of parts of a possible chapter of the dissertation together with a short sketch of the dissertation project.
+The dissertation prospectus should be submitted both to the inside members of the committee and to the Graduate Advisor by the end of that semester.
+It should consist of about fifteen pages and outline plans for the dissertation.
+Alternatively, the prospectus may consist of parts of a possible chapter of the dissertation together with a short sketch of the dissertation project.

 Each student for the Ph.D. degree is expected to serve as a graduate student instructor for at least two semesters.

 Dissertation seminar Students in the first two years after declaring candidacy must register for the dissertation seminar (Philosophy 295) for at least one semester each year, during which they must present a piece of work in progress, and are expected to attend the seminar all year.
 (The seminar meets every other week.)
 All students working on dissertations are encouraged to attend the seminar.